castai/docs/docs/getting-started/configuring-gcp-credentials.md

 # Configure Google Cloud credentials

-By following these instructions, you’ll retrieve the Service account JSON credentials.
+By following these instructions, you’ll retrieve the service account JSON credentials.
 These credentials are required by CAST AI for creating a cluster with GCP resources.

 ## Method 1: Create using `gcloud` utility

 ### Prerequisites

-- (recommended) Visit Google Cloud <https://console.cloud.google.com/> and make sure you have selected the right project.
+- (recommended) Visit the Google Cloud Platform <https://console.cloud.google.com/> and make sure you have selected the right project.
 Open Cloud Shell at the top right side of menu bar.
 - (alternative) You can also use your local `gcloud` installation.
-Make sure you activated the right project (`gcloud projects list` and `gcloud config set project {{desired-project-id-here}}`)
+Make sure that you have activated the right project (`gcloud projects list` and `gcloud config set project {{desired-project-id-here}}`)

 ### Generate service account

-Run the script below.
-It will create a new service account with required permissions, enable required APIs and print your service account key json.
+Run the script displayed below.
+It will create a new service account with the required permissions, enable the required APIs, and print your service account key JSON.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/castai/docs/main/docs/getting-started/configuring-gcp-credentials/script.sh)"